 Zenon Neumark, from Lodz, Poland, somehow survived the Holocaust and made his way to Milan, Italy following WWII whence he emigrated in 1950.
-He was the guest of Sigma Alpha chapter of ΣΑΜ at U. of Oklahoma where he earned his degree in electrical engineering in1952.
+He was the guest of Sigma Alpha chapter of ΣΑΜ at U. of Oklahoma where he earned his degree in electrical engineering in 1952.
+He was initiated in 1951.
 Alumni of the chapter (and the chapter) provided his room and board and a monthly stipend through their educational foundation.
 Born 1924.
 Address: 1953 Westridge Terrace, Los Angeles, CA 90049.

 Gerhard A. Nothmann arrived from Berlin in January 1939, emigration arranged by ΣΑΜ through the National HQ & Purdue chapter and alumni.
 He was the guest of Sigma Eta chapter at Purdue, initiated ’39; his original introduction to ΣΑΜ was via his cousin Henry Remak at Indiana University, ΣΑΜ’s first refugee guest, who contacted the Purdue chapter which then wrote a letter helpful to Nothmann at the U.S. Consulate in Berlin.
 Nothmann was principal engineer for the Xerox Corp. and worked on R & D for the U.S. Army.
 In appreciation, he and a fellow Purdue refugee guest, Gerhard Van Biema, and the Purdue chapter’s 1938 advisor Manuel Leve endowed in the ΣΑΜ Foundation the Remak-Rosenberg Scholarship.
 (James Rosenberg was prior at Purdue in 1938.)
 See Octagonian Jan ’41, Fall ’95, Fall ’96, Spring ’97, also Monthly Bulletin Feb ’39; Who’s Who in America, 1995.
 Died in 1996.
 (Footnote: Nothmann’s parents were helped to eventually emigrate from China by ΣΑΜ alumni and parents.)

 Henry H. H. Remak arrived from Berlin in September 1936, the first of the ΣΑΜ refugees to arrive, emigration arranged by ΣΑΜ via the ISS.
 He became the guest of Sigma Zeta chapter of ΣΑΜ at Indiana University, where he remained and became an instructor, is today the celebrated senior active professor and former vice chancellor and dean of the faculties.
 Initiated in 1938, he has been faculty advisor to his chapter since 1939 and served ΣΑΜ as its national scholarship chairman.
 While a student he encouraged both Indiana chapters to take in more refugees, for which a scholarship bears his name.
-He is still vocal about the ΣΑΜ refugee program and has established an award at I.U. in memory of an ΣΑΜ alumnus who vouched for him in 1936.
+He remained vocal about the ΣΑΜ refugee program and has established an award at I.U. in memory of an ΣΑΜ alumnus who vouched for him in 1936.
 Born July 1916.
-Address: 1212 E. Maxwell Lane, Bloomington, IN.
+Died February 2009.
 See Octagonian 10/36, 1/37, 10/37, 10/38, Summer ’95, Fall ’95, Spring ‘97, Spring ’01, and passim; also Monthly Bulletin 4/36, 11/36, 4/37.

 Fritz Rosenbusch, from Westbaden, Germany arrived in July 1938, emigration arranged by ΣΑΜ via the ISS, and went to Sigma Theta at University of Texas as its guest.
 Majored in engineering.
 He was not initiated.
 Born 1919.
 Whereabouts unknown.
 See Octagonian 10/38.